 The Good Shepherd Catholic Montessori provides preschool through 8th grade students with an outstanding education in a Catholic atmosphere faithful to the Magisterium of the Church.
 Our students grow into independent, critical-thinkers with strong faith formation and excellent academic skills.

-Having purchased our campus last December, the GSCM Board has planned a number of significant building improvements during the upcoming summer months.
-Thanks to prudent stewardship over the years, a successful “Our House” Gala appeal, and support from several local benefactors, the school is in a position to address these needs:
+Having purchased our campus last December, the GSCM Board completed a number of significant building improvements during the summer months.
+Thanks to prudent stewardship over the years, a successful “Our House” Gala appeal, and support from several local benefactors, the school addressed these needs:

 · South Wall: Replacement of the south curtain wall (facing the playground)